Safety Risk Management Is the SMS Star

 As you have seen, a hazard register in a spreadsheet is not a best practice.
 Having the hazard register in an SMS database offers considerable advantages in both the SRM and SA processes.
 As reported safety issues and audit findings enter the SMS through the SA processes, these items can be classified according to their associated hazard.

 As reported safety issues and audit findings come into the system, you classify them according to one of the hazards from the hazard register.
-This classification will give you access in real time to risk controls that mitigate hazard related consequences.
-Now, for the real sexy part.
-During the reactive risk management process, you can now monitor AND evaluate risk controls in real time.
+This classification will give you access in real-time to risk controls that mitigate hazard-related consequences.
+Now, for the really sexy part.
+During the reactive risk management process, you can now monitor AND evaluate risk controls in real-time.

 This is an example of the power of an SMS database.